Fake! Does it matter?

 It’s okay to walk away from ghost hunting if (and when) it stops being interesting.
 Don’t keep watching TV shows, paying for events, or going on investigations if they’re disappointing you.

-If others ask, it’s fine to say, “I found the answer that I was looking for.
+If asked, say, “I found the answer that I was looking for.
 It’s personal.”
-And then, change the subject.

 Or, they go to an entertainment-style event, find it intriguing, and become a fan.